dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 that is not available otherwise.

 Delegates and function pointers with different attributes are compatible yet different types.
-For method overriding to behave as expected, overriding with contravariant parameters must be available to some degree.
+For method overriding to behave as expected, overriding with contravariant parameters must be enabled to some degree.
-This DIP proposes a general solution that is not specific to function pointer and delegate types with attributes.

 ## Contents